-1. Draft convention on offshore mobile craft.

-2. Arrest of seagoing ships.

-3. Draft conventions on civil jurisdiction, choice of law, recognition and enforcement of judgements in matters of collision at sea.

-4. Consideration of the legal status of novel types of craft, such as air-cushion vehicles, operating in the marine environment.

-RESOLUTION A.591(14) adopted on 20 November 1985 LONG-TERM WORK PLAN OF THE ORGANIZATION (UP TO 1992) - 6 -

-5. A possible convention on wreck-removal and related issues.

-6. A possible convention on the regime of vessels in foreign ports.

-7. Legal status of Ocean Data Acquisition Systems (ODAS).

-8. Possible revision of maritime law conventions in the light of proven need and subject to the directive in resolution A.500(XII).
+- l Draft convention on offshore mobile craft. - Arrest of seagoing ships, subject to the results of the work in respect of maritime liens and mortgages and related subjects. - 3 Draft convention on civil jurisdiction, choice of law, recognition and enforcement of judgements in matters of collision at sea. - 4 Consideration of the legal status of novel types of craft, such as air-cushion vehicles, operating in the marine environment. - 5 A possible convention on wreck removal and related issues. - 6 A possible convention on the regime of vessels in foreign ports. - 7 Legal status of ocean data acquisition systems (ODAS). - 8 Possible revision of maritime law conventions in the light of proven need and subject to the directives in resolution A.500(XII), including in particular: - (a) revision of the 1974 Athens Convention in order to update the limitation amounts and provide for a procedure for the speedy amendment of those amounts; and - (b) revision of the 1976 Convention on Limitation of Liability for Maritime Claims in order particularly to update the limitation figures therein, subject to the conclusions reached in respect of future work on the draft HNS Convention.